ozzziel/ozzziel/README.md

 # 👋 Hi there, I'm Oziel

-I’m a self-taught cybersecurity enthusiast based in Argentina, with a strong focus on offensive security.
+Self-taught cybersecurity enthusiast based in Argentina, currently focused on offensive security.

 Right now, I’m fully committed to building a solid foundation in:
 - Network and system enumeration